 2.1.
 The benefit of Los Angeles County drug court

 California’s additional drug diversion programs, Proposition 36 and Penal Code 1000 PC deferred entry of judgment (discussed below under Section 4.
 Alternative California Drug Diversion Programs), are strictly regulated by statute.
 This means that there is very little flexibility within these programs as to who may or may not participate.

 This means that, for example, a person who has been previously convicted of a sales offense is automatically excluded from these drug diversion programs.
-However, a Los Angeles County drug court may accept this person into its program if it appears that the individual has a long history of drug abuse and that the sales offense was committed solely as a means of supporting his/her own drug habit.
+However, a Los Angeles County drug court may accept this person into its program if it appears that:

-Similarly, let’s say that an individual has been charged with felony theft and not an actual drug crime.
-If that individual only stole to support his/her drug habit, a Los Angeles County drug court judge may nevertheless admit that individual into the program.
+Similarly, let us say that an individual has been charged with felony theft and not an actual drug crime.
+If that individual only stole to support their drug habit, a Los Angeles County drug court judge may nevertheless admit that individual into the program.

 2.2.
 Regarding pleas

-If you are charged with a straight personal possession case…and it’s your first criminal offense…chances are that you will not be required to enter a plea before you participate in Los Angeles County drug court.
+If you are charged with a straight personal possession case…and it is your first criminal offense…chances are that you will not be required to enter a plea before you participate in Los Angeles County drug court.

 This means that you will simply waive the time frame for your California arraignment and enter drug rehabilitation.
 If you graduate from the program, your charge(s) will be dismissed.

 - have a prior drug and/or other criminal history, or

 - are charged with something other than simple possession,